junwatu/sentiment-analysis-griddb/blog/README.md

 ### Access the Project

-If you dont change the `VITE_BASE_URL`, open your browser and navigate to `http://localhost:3000` to access the project.
+If you don't change the `VITE_BASE_URL`, open your browser and navigate to `http://localhost:3000` to access the project.

 ![Sentiment Analysis](images/griddb-sentiment-ui.png)